Cabbage and Bean Soup

 Ingredients

-• Fennel bulb – Remove the stalks and outer layer of the bulb then slice it thinly.
+• Fennel bulb – Remove the stalks and tough outer layer, then slice thinly.
+Don’t skip the fennel—it adds sweetness and depth that onion alone can’t provide.

 • Cannellini beans – Also called northern beans or white kidney beans.
-Drained and rinsed.
+Drain and rinse them well or the liquid will make the soup cloudy.

 Ingredients for Cabbage and Bean Soup are arranged on a countertop, including cannellini beans, fennel, onion, cabbage, chicken stock, lemon juice, garlic, olive oil, whipping cream, salt, and pepper.